ilswh/doggycafe/README.md

 ## UX

 My design process started with sketches with pen and paper and proceeded to making wireframes.
 After that I started creating the html structure.
 Lastly I started styling with css.

 ### Colour Scheme

 I chose to keep it simple and stick with black and white.
 Explain your colours and the colour scheme.

-- `#000000` used for primary text.
+- Black used for primary text.
 - `#E84610` used for primary highlights.
-- `#4A4A4F` used for secondary text.
+- Black used for secondary text.
 - `#009FE3` used for secondary highlights.

 Consider adding a link and screenshot for your colour scheme using "coolors".